janobourian/aws/docs/compute/ec2.md

         * Use case:
             * Big Data
             * Application that needs extremly low latency
+    * Partition
+        * Partition per AZ
+        * Each partition is isolated from failure
+        * You are using the same AZ but every partitions is in different rack in the same datacenter
     * Spread
         * Minimize the risk
         * Every Instance is in different hardware